Phoenix Rising Galaxy Crossing

 Forbidden to be seen in society, the medium conveys a dangerous stigma.
 Some believe that merely looking at menstrual blood is harmful.
 Consequently, menstruating women deal with this least understood taboo in various ways.

 Menstrala are academically recognized today, two decades after the original collection of 88 paintings was published online in 2000 by Vanessa Tiegs.
-The artworks portray how the experience of bleeding each month shapes the menstruant's outlook on herself and her life.
+The artworks portray how the experience of bleeding each month shapes the menstruant's outlook on life.
 The art movement also exposes society's attitude towards menstrual blood.

-Menstrala invoke emotional reactions, which can redirect a critical awareness to women's issues such as: economic relief to underprivileged girls (menstrual poverty); educational reform in schools; cultural validation of girls' first rite of passage; advocating medical solutions for health problems caused by menstruation and menopause; and, proposing mindful menstrual practices.
+Menstrala invoke emotional reactions, which can redirect a critical awareness to women's issues such as: girls' menstrual poverty; educational reform in middle schools; cultural validation of girls' first rite of passage; advocating medical solutions for health issues caused by menstruation and menopause; and, proposing mindful menstrual practices.

 My Thoughts Have Wings

-Since 2000, Menstrala have been setting the stage for a movement in which girls can deflect the shame in bleeding and define their sexuality, feminine identity and menstrual experience.
-Now they can choose to contribute their menstrual paintings to the academically accepted visual arts movement.
+In 2000, Menstrala inspired an art movement that gave girls a valid means of expression to deflect the conditioned shame in bleeding.
+Girls can create Menstrala to help them define their sexuality, feminine identity and menstrual experience.
+They can choose to contribute their menstrual paintings to the academically accepted visual arts movement, or keep them as private journals.

 Rebalancing Outdated Values

-Placing a value on menstruation through Menstrala rebalances the destructive programming honed on girls.
-The art movement brings awareness to the need for educational health reforms, such as CeMCOR's Endowment Fund.
-Since its inception in 2002, The Centre for Menstrual Cycle & Ovulation Research at the University of British Columbia promotes new medical standards in women's health.
+Returning value to menstruation, Menstrala rebalance the destructive programming honed on girls.
+The movement increases awareness of the need for more educational health programs, like CeMCOR's Endowment Fund.
+Since its 2002 inception, The Centre for Menstrual Cycle & Ovulation Research at the University of British Columbia promotes new medical standards in women's health.

-Silverfish Spirits, painted in September 2000, is the genesis of the Menstrala collection of 88 artworks.
+Silverfish Spirits is the genesis painting of the Menstrala movement and the first creation from the collection of 88 artworks published between 2000-2003.

 Period: The End of Menstruation